Mike Pompeo's anti-China Africa trip | DW | 18.02.2020

 US Secretary of State Mike Pompeo's visit to Senegal, Angola and Ethiopia is taking place as the US military is planning to reduce its presence in West Africa's Sahel region, which is coming to grips with a jihadist insurgency.

-Ghanaian security analyst Vladimir Antwi-Danso believes that Washington may have noticed that it needs to engage more in Africa in its own best interest.
+Ghanaian security analyst Vladimir Antwi-Danso, a lecturer at the University of Ghana, believes that Washington may have noticed that it needs to engage more in Africa in its own best interest.
 "It is becoming more and more difficult to quell the rebellion in the area.
 The US lost a number of troops in Niger and in Mali and has realized that — maybe — it's time to reorient its relationship with Africa," he told DW.

 At the end of his stay in Senegal, Pompeo said his government is working to determine what level of American military forces is needed in West Africa to counter the rise of extremist violence in the region. ''We have an obligation to get security right here, it's what will permit economic growth and we're determined to do that,'' Pompeo said, without mentioning details of US troop deployment plans.